Skip to main content

 Watersheds Display Boards

-Look for special display boards at City reservoirs and learn how the Public Utilities Department protects our watersheds and how you can help prevent pollution and contaminants from getting into our drinking water.
+Look for special display boards at City reservoirs.
+Learn how the Public Utilities Department protects our watersheds and how you can help prevent pollution and contaminants from entering our drinking water.

 Hodges Reservoir Hypolimnetic Oxygenation System